Updated: 03-03-2026 at 12:30 PM

 Read More: Good News For Agripreneurs: Government To Launch AgriSURE Fund Soon

-The PM Pranam Scheme is a green scheme devised to conserve our environmental health.
+The PM Pranam Scheme India is a green scheme devised to conserve our environmental health.
 It not only sows the seed of sustainable farming in farmers’ minds but also focuses on healthy yields of crops by reducing the use of chemical fertilisers.
-It is crucial to eliminate its use with time as it harms the soil eventually leading to disastrous outcomes.
+It is crucial to eliminate its use over time as it harms the soil, eventually leading to disastrous outcomes.
 After all, farming should be all about maintaining a balance between organic fertilisers and effective farming practices.

 Frequently Asked Questions